InvaHealth/InvaHealthDDdescriptors/README.md

 # **Type_of_applicable_year**

-Assessment of the applicable year as effective if explicitly stated by the authors or publication year if no explicit information was provided in the reference analysed.
+Assessment of the applicable year as <strong>effective</strong> if explicitly stated by the authors or <strong>publication year</strong> if no explicit information was provided in the reference analysed.

 # **Implementation**

-At the time of the estimation, whether the reported cost was actually observed (i.e., cost <strong>actually</strong> incurred) or <strong>potential</strong> (i.e., not incurred but expected cost)
+At the time of the estimation, whether the reported cost was observed (i.e., cost <strong>actually</strong> incurred) or <strong>potential</strong> (i.e., not incurred but expected cost)

 # **Acquisition_method**